Explore the data and map solar energy

 Slope raster layer on map

 Each cell in this layer contains a slope value ranging from 0 to 90 degrees.
-The lighter colors represent steeper slopes while darker colors represent milder slopes.
+The yellow and lighter green tones represent steeper slopes while the purple and dark blue tones represent the milder slopes.

 Create an aspect layer

-To determine the rooftop orientation, you will create an aspect raster layer using the Surface Parameters tool.
+To determine the rooftop orientation, you'll create an aspect raster layer using the Surface Parameters tool that you just ran.
+You'll adjust the tool parameters before running the tool again.

-1. In the Surface Parameters tool pane, enter the following parameters:
+1. In the Surface Parameters tool pane, change the following parameters:

 • For Output raster, type Aspect_DSM.